isgsa/isgsa.github.io/orientation.md

 ## Useful Websites

 * StudentCenter
-⋅⋅⋅You probably already know this one.
+  You probably already know this one.
 It is the most accurate and up-to-date source of relevant information with regards to your formal status in the university.
 * StudentEssentials
-⋅⋅⋅Cornell's more global version of this site.
+  Cornell's more global version of this site.
 * Cornell Workday
-⋅⋅⋅View your payslips and get your tax forms.
+  View your payslips and get your tax forms.
 Also, update your bank account information for your salaries to go into, etc.
 * WhoIAm
-⋅⋅⋅Cornell gives you the choice of putting e-mail to your netID address into either CMail (i.e. GMail) or an Exchange account (i.e. Outlook; if you activate it), or forward it to an arbitrary e-mail address you give them.
+  Cornell gives you the choice of putting e-mail to your netID address into either CMail (i.e. GMail) or an Exchange account (i.e. Outlook; if you activate it), or forward it to an arbitrary e-mail address you give them.
 This page is where you configure that.
 You can also configure how you show up in Cornell's electronic directory here.

 ## Housing